76

 Great Dane puppyhood is full of big changes and new experiences.
 It’s not surprising that puppies can sometimes become afraid of things that they’re encountering for the first time.
 Fear is a normal survival instinct that all animals have.

 However, if a puppy’s fear response is excessive or prolonged, it can become a real problem.
-Read on to learn more about Great Dane puppy fear periods!
+Read on to learn more about fear periods in puppies!

 There are several known fear periods in puppyhood, and each one is associated with a specific stage of development.